tursodatabase/libsql/ext/wasm/api/README.md

 # sqlite3-api.js And Friends

-This is the README for the files `sqlite3-*.js`.
+This is the README for the files `sqlite3-*.js` and `sqlite3-wasm.c`.
 This collection of files is used to build a single-file distribution of the sqlite3 WASM API.
-It is broken into multiple files because:
+It is broken into multiple JS files because:

 1. To facilitate including or excluding certain components for specific use cases. e.g. by removing `sqlite3-api-oo1.js` if the